separate and equal telephone

 the test passes because

-• when import src.telephone runs, Python brings in an object for the telephone.py file from the src folder so I can use it in test_telephone.py as src.telephone
+• Python brings in an object for the telephone.py file from the src folder so I can use it in test_telephone.py as src.telephone when import src.telephone runs.

-• when src.telephone.text(None) runs, Python calls the text function from the object it imported for the telephone.py file from the src folder (src.telephone)
+• Python calls the text function from the object it imported for the telephone.py file from the src folder (src.telephone) when src.telephone.text(None) runs.

 I think of src.telephone.text like an address